nmeredov/HTTP-client/README.md

 All requests of this scenario have been covered with tests.
 Test_Scenario is located in folder "test".
-To run the test separately open terminal in this project and write - npm test test/Winning.js
+To run the test open terminal in this project and write - npm test test/Winning.js

 Scenario Cancelled game: